Diego Lugano: Cerro Porteño

 On 13 September 2015, Lugano scored a second half double in a 3–1 home victory against Sol de America.
 His goals occurred in the 69th, from a header. and 75th minutes.
 By that moment, Lugano had scored 3 goals in 5 Primera División Paraguaya appearances being a defender.

 On 20 September, he scored in a 2–1 home victory against Deportivo Santani, scoring in the 19th minute of the first half.

-On 7 November, he scored a 90 + 8th minute penalty in a 3–1 home defeat against Libertad.
+On 7 November, he scored a 90 + 8th-minute penalty in a 3–1 home defeat against Libertad.

 On 9 December 2015, he made his last appearance of the year in a 2–1 defeat against Olimpia Asunción, scoring an own goal in the 63rd minute.

 In December 2015, Lugano was awarded by Diario Popular as the most popular player in Paraguayan football.

 In January 2016, the club president informed that Lugano was still a Cerro Porteño player and that would speak with him personally if he wanted to leave.
 Lugano had discarded his trip with the team to Encarnación for the pre-season preparation for the Torneo Apertura.
-On 5 January 2016, Lugano reached an agreement with Cerro Porteño to leave the club and was available to negotiate a return to Brazilian team Sao Paulo, who were interested in his services.
+On 5 January 2016, Lugano reached an agreement with Cerro Porteño to leave the club and was available to negotiate a return to Brazilian team São Paulo, who were interested in his services.
 The termination of the contract came after an interview between Lugano and Juan José Zapag, Cerro Porteño's president.
 Following Lugano's departure, the club's directives and fans were bothered.
-Upon his departure from the club, Lugano left a message of grattitude to Cerro Porteño through his social media channel of Facebook.
+Upon his departure from the club, Lugano left a message of gratitude to Cerro Porteño through his social media channel of Facebook.

 Lugano totalled 5 goals, 10 yellow cards and 1 expulsion in 16 games for Cerro Porteño, amassing 1, 438 minutes.